Zor (film): Plot

-Arjun (Sunny Deol), a photojournalist, is the only son of Police Commissioner Uday Singh (Anupam Kher), living happily with his parents, younger sister and grandmother.
-He meets Aarti (Sushmita Sen), a low profile reporter in a small daily who wants to be a famous journalist.
+Arjun, a photojournalist, is the only son of Police Commissioner Uday Singh, living happily with his parents, younger sister and grandmother.
+He meets Aarti, a low profile reporter in a small daily who wants to be a famous journalist.
 They both fall in love and decide to get married, but there is a problem.

-Arjun tells Aarti that they need to wait for the approval of his close friend Iqbal (Milind Gunaji), who is a former Indian Army Captain before they can get married.
+Arjun tells Aarti that they need to wait for the approval of his close friend Iqbal, who is a former Indian Army Captain before they can get married.
 Meanwhile, Arjun's father is blamed for letting off an unknown terrorist and declared a traitor.
-Iqbal is also present at Arjun's house during Arjun's sister's engagement when police arrest Commissioner Singh.
+Iqbal is also present at Arjun's house during Arjun's sister's engagement, when the police arrest Commissioner Singh.
 Arjun believes it is a conspiracy against his father and sets off to find the fugitive terrorist and catch the people behind the conspiracy to restore his father's dignity.
 Meanwhile, Iqbal leaves Arjun's home without any clue.

 This makes Arjun suspicious about Iqbal and he goes to Kashmir.
-He survived a terrorist attack there and finds that Iqbal is the leader of the group which attacked him.
+He survives a terrorist attack there and finds that Iqbal is the leader of the group which attacked him.
 Iqbal tells Arjun why he became a terrorist from a patriotic army captain.
 Iqbal had a family and wife whom he loved more than anything, however he lost them in a communal riot in his village.
-A communal leader Shah Alam (Om Puri) took him along hundreds of youths to prepare them to fight against the people who destroyed their village.
+A communal leader Shah Alam took him along hundreds of youths to prepare them to fight against the people who destroyed their village.
 Gradually, Iqbal is turned into an anti-national and eventually a leader of a terrorist group.